Maple syrup roasted cranberries and butternut squash are added to this fall inspired broccoli salad with toasted croutons, almonds and pepitas.

 I went from crostini (kind of a cop out, right?), to French toast (but didn’t want to compete with this raspberry granola French toast) to some sort of gratin (before remembering this butternut squash and cranberry gratin from a few years back) to bread pudding (but I did that before too with this chocolate strawberry bread pudding!) to everything in between you can think of.

-At the end of the day, I threw some of my favorite healthy seasonal superfoods on the counter and piece-mealed this roasted cranberry broccoli salad together.
+At the end of the day, I threw some of my favorite healthy seasonal superfoods on the counter and piece-mealed this cranberry broccoli salad together.

 True life, that’s how half of things on this site come together.

 Broccoli – loaded with fiber, cancer fighting antioxidants, vitamin C which helps in iron absorption, vitamin A and calcium.
 Cut perfect florets by using our how to cut broccoli guide.

 Cranberries – promote stomach and bladder health, anti-inflammatory, good source of fiber and polyphenols, compounds that contribute to whole body health, including heart health.